Server-side advertisement insertion technology is based on Nimble Streamer media server. Here you can find technical details of its setup and usage.

 advertising_sync_interval=seconds

-Defines how frequent Nimble Advertizer will request the handler for updates of ads scenarios.
-It’s 10 seconds by default.
+Defines how frequent Nimble Advertizer will request the main handler for updates of ads scenarios.
+It’s 60 seconds by default.

 Example: advertising_sync_interval=3